ultraflame4/TiledImage/README.md

-# TiledImage
+# TiledImage V2

-This program, using a reference image, tiles images provided to create a new image.
+This is the second version of tiled image.
+There will be major command option changes.

+This program creates an image, from many different sets of images.
+How does it work?
+It uses a reference image, which will be the

 ### Install
 Python required